carpben/coding_notes/Redux patterns/redux+typescript.md

 })
 ```

-5. And more
+Currently our code isn't type safe, isn't mutation safe, and we don’t get much support from the editor either.

-We can solve those by adding Typescript.
-But adding Typescript on top of this structure, while a common practice, means that our code will become even more verbose.
+We can solve those with TypeScript.
+But adding TypeScript on top of the current structure, while a common practice, means that our code will become even more verbose.
 Traditionally we'll have to add the following files (partially based on Redux official documentation https://redux.js.org/recipes/usage-with-typescript):

 ```ts
 // types/actions.ts